kbase/project_guides/External_data_sources.md

 #### How ModelSEED is used in KBase

 ModelSEED was the basis for the biochemistry database and the metabolic model reconstruction services in KBase.
 The KBase biochemistry database was initially based on a reformatted load of the entire ModelSEED biochemistry database.
-The KBase database has sense undergone additional curation and manual addition of reactions from other data sources, namely published manuscripts and published metabolic models.
+The KBase database has subsequently undergone additional curation and manual addition of reactions from other data sources, namely published manuscripts and published metabolic models.

 #### License for ModelSEED data